run2bizdocs/documentation/en-us/docs/4biz-helium/processes/problem/use/problem-execution.md

     taken to correct the problem and the improvements to be deployed to to avoid its subsequent occurrence, among others;

-    -   In the “Simple” tab, it's possible the creation of a Kanban;
+    -   In the “Tasker” tab, it's possible the creation of a Kanban;

     -   In "Lessons learned", when click in "Add", it'll be possible to select and link a knowledge to decimate the instructions to